 We achieved a net debt reduction of ₹ 325.72 crores during FY 2021-22 and our overall current net debt of ₹ 1,203.10 crores comprises of a healthy mix of long and short-term debt.
-Debt to EBIDTA is 1.54x is extremely healthy and comfortable.
-Our credit rating has improved from A to A+ in the last FY and we are hopeful our improved financials and ratios will largely mitigate the interest rate increases in the larger financial system.
+Debt to EBIDTA of 1.54x, is extremely healthy and comfortable.
+Our credit rating has improved from A to A+ in the last FY and we are hopeful our improved financials and ratios will largely mitigate the interest rate hikes in the financial system.

-We have adequate liquidity for all our expansion plans to target the expansion opportunities we wish to pursue and ensure the correct capital allocation among the various competing opportunities available today.
+We have adequate liquidity for all our expansion plans to target the opportunities we wish to pursue and ensure the correct capital allocation among the various competing opportunities available today.
 We will also be extremely judicious in balancing debt and equity to manage the tension between growth, liquidity and financial prudence.